-You might one day want to sell UK property
+One day you might want to sell a UK property

-Knowing you might sell one day gives you an advantage and it’s never too soon to plan, making smart decisions that will help you manage your capital gains tax bill down the line.
+You never know when you might sell, so it’s never too early to prepare and make smart decisions that will help you reduce your capital gains tax bill in the future.

 You want to sell UK property now